Searcher Task Accomplishment is the next big SEO factor that Google cares about.

 #6.
 Additional needs

-Human needs and goals are endless.
+Human needs and goals never end.

 Listen.